wonarii/CART210-glossary/README.md

 Name your file markdown file.
 Markdown files have the file extension `.md`.
 If your keyword has more then one word (e.g., “surveillance capitalism”) do not use spaces, use a hyphen instead (i.e., `surveillance-capitalism.md`)

-Use lowercase for the filename of your entry, unless it is an acronym (e.g., `UNIX.md`, `GNU.md`)
+Note: Use lowercase for the filename of your entries (i.e., `unix.md`)

 ![Fork the repo](images/PR-05.png)

-4. Add the content for your entry using [strict Markdown syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+1. Add the content for your entry using [strict Markdown syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 Note that the title of the entry should be in `heading 2` followed by a space, that is `## Surveillance capitalism`.
 Write the rest in plain markdown.

     Citations must be added in the same markdown file.
 Note that, in markdown, the citations are written as `[^thisisacitation]` in the text, and as `[^thisisacitation]: Author A. Year.
 Title.` in the references section.